 Decision tree is a popular supervised learning algorithm which can be used for classification as well as regression problems.
 A decision tree resembles a flow-chart, and is easy to interpret.
-The decision tree algorithm works by recursively splitting the data based the value of a feature.
+The decision tree algorithm works by recursively splitting the data based on the value of a feature.
 After each split, the portion of the data becomes more and more homogeneous, and eventually becomes mostly the same.

 Consider a problem where we want to decide what to do on a particular day.
 Our decision making is based on three inputs (features), Work to do?, Outlook? and Friends busy?.
 Our decision tree might look something like the figure below.

 Suppose our input is Work to do? = No, Outlook? = Sunny and Friends busy? = No. Then, our decision would be Go to beach.
 We start at the top node, and choose which child node to proceed to based on the value of the feature at that node.
-Each terminal node (gray nodes) have a possible output value.
+Each terminal node (gray nodes) has a possible output value.

 Note that it is possible for multiple terminal nodes to output the same value.
 For example, in the above picture, there are two possible ways to get "Stay in".